jiaweing/TicTacToe/README.md

 ## Builds

-To download the latest build, select the latest build [here](https://github.com/my3t/TicTacToe/actions).
-Download the build for your operating system.
+All builds can be found **[here](https://github.com/my3t/TicTacToe/actions)**.
+To download the latest version, select the latest build and download from the "Artifacts" section for your operating system.

 ## Dependencies